anglesideangle/mac.bash/README.md

 # mac.bash

 Ever seen your friend's `.DS_Store` files pushed to github and thought, "wow, I wish I could have that too?"
-With `mac.bash`, you can emulate the most important functionality of macos right in your linux shell.
+This innovative, finely crafted tool, allows anyone to experience the joys of the apple ecosystem from right within their shell.

 Every time you `cd` into a directory, `macos` has a small chance of writing a `.DS_Store` file, containing some lovely ascii art.